wri/fw_teams/README.md

 make ssh     # `exit` to exit
 ```

-Here you should run commands here just like you would if they were developing locally.
+Here you should run commands just like you would if they were developing locally.
 For example, `yarn add [package-name]` `yarn remove [package-name]`

 5 - To close Docker: